automotiveVehicle/trafficSignBoardDetectionAndRecognition/README.md

 • The highest score of the class for the bounded object.
 Totally 38 X 38 X 4 predictions are made by Conv4_3.
 • SSD reserves the class "0" to denote that it does not have any objects.

+# TensorFlow Lite
+•Google created the open source machine learning framework called TensorFlow.
+It is commonly used for training and building ML and DL models.
+It uses variety of algorithms.

+• One key advantage of TensorFlow Lite architecture is its ability to run on wide range of platforms including CPUs, GPUs and TPUs.

+• TensorFlow Lite models can run quickly and efficiently on mobile devices without sacrificing accuracy.

+• Tensorflow offers a variety of operations for machine learning applications across various sorts of datasets, including object detection, object segmentation, and even text spell checking and pattern recognition.